The Turnitin (TII) FAQ

 How Turnitin Works

 TII is the industry-leading software program to check the originality of text against other sources, including student work from other universities and published and Internet sources.
 It identifies text copied verbatim from other sources and not cited and quoted, and patch-writing, which is incomplete paraphrasing.

 NPS has a license for the software.
 TII is not perfect, but it is one aid against plagiarism.

 TII uses algorithms to check for unoriginal content.
 Its scope includes its vast repository of previously uploaded documents, published materials, and the Internet.
-When a document is uploaded, TII checks every phrase of five (5) (by default) or more words in the document against everything in its repositories.
+When a document is uploaded for checking, TII compares every phrase of five (5) (by default) or more words in the document against everything in its repositories.
 It regenerates the document with any matches color-coded; this is the TII “originality report.”
 Each matched source is given a different color and number.

 At the end of the report, a percentage is assigned to each source/color, which indicates the percentage of the whole document that came from that source.
 A composite percentage is given as well, indicating the percentage of the whole document that came from all identified sources.